Skip to main content

 1. On-Device Encryption

-A feature that has the potential to ease everyone’s browsing and writing of emails, but yet again, it has a dent in its security, and that is third party apps which are used to open attachments, and these may not have the same security of the operating system.3.
-Capture Screen Shots
+A feature that has the potential to ease everyone’s browsing and writing of emails, but yet again, it has a dent in its security, and that is third party apps which are used to open attachments, and these may not have the same security of the operating system.

 Screen capture is a feature that should have been implemented in mobile phones for some time now.
 It gives the possibility of sharing print-screens with others.
 If you want to share your screen, there are apps for that, as well.
-So, reviewers now have a tool they have been dreaming about for some time.4.
-Android Beam
+So, reviewers now have a tool they have been dreaming about for some time.

 Last but not least, the facial recognition software used to unlock the phone is the feature we will be talking about.
 This is one of the coolest features I’ve ever seen on a mobile phone so far and it promises a wide range of applications.
 The question is, is it secure enough?
 From the looks of it, the facial recognition software needs a lot of work before we can name it fully functional, as seen on numerous occasions on the web, it unlocks the phone with only a picture of the owner, and not necessarily with him in person.